- Kathleen Matthews Joins Race for Van Hollen's Seat

-Emily Cahn is a politics reporter covering House races for Roll Call.
+Emily Cahn is a politics reporter covering House and Senate races for Roll Call.

 A native of the Garden State, Cahn joined Roll Call in April 2012 as an editorial assistant before being promoted to the politics beat.